paradigmxyz/reth/book/run/sync-op-mainnet.md

 ## Full bootstrap (not recommended)

+**Not recommended for now**: [storage consistency issue](https://github.com/paradigmxyz/reth/pull/11099) tldr: sudden crash may break the node.

 ### Import state

 To sync OP mainnet, the Bedrock datadir needs to be imported to use as starting point.